MElevy/java-guessgame/README.md

 a simple guessing game written in java

-⚠️ignore the guessingame.class I accidentally uploaded that and I don't know how to delete it
+⚠️ignore the Main.class I accidentally uploaded that and I don't know how to delete it